redox-os/book/src/build-system-reference.md

 - `make p.recipe-name` - Add the recipe to an existing Redox image
 - `make c.recipe-name` - Clean the recipe binaries.
-- `make u.recipe-name` - Clean the recipe source code (**please backup or submit your source changes before the execution of this command**).
+- `make u.recipe-name` - Clean the recipe source code and binaries (**please backup or submit your source changes before the execution of this command**).
-- `make uc.recipe-name` - A shortcut for `make u.recipe c.recipe`
 - `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`
-- `make ucr.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
+- `make ur.recipe-name` - A shortcut for `make u.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
 - `make rp.recipe-name` - A shortcut for `make r.recipe p.recipe`

 All recipe commands (f, r, c, u, cr, ucr) can be run with multiple recipes, just separate them with a comma. for example: `make f.recipe1,recipe2` will download the sources of `recipe1` and `recipe2`